guildai/guild.ai/pages/docs/intro.md

 - Delete, restore, and purge
 - Export and import
 - Tag with custom labels
-- Push to and pull from remote environments
+- Copy to and from remote environments
 - Compare run performance
 - Diff run metadata, files, and output

+Files generated by a run may be used as input to other runs.
+For example, model checkpoints created by a *train* operation may be used as input to an *evaluate* operation.

-For more information on managing runs, see [Runs](/docs/runs/).
+For information on managing runs, see [Runs](/docs/runs/).

 ### Example